 CBD-infused honey is just one of a growing number of ways to ingest the cannabinoid.
 Most people would classify it under the broad category of CBD edibles.
-However, it has several advantages in comparison to more traditional options like gummies or chocolate.
+However, CBD honey has several advantages compared to more traditional options like gummies or chocolate.

-In this article, we explore CBD honey’s benefits and explain how to make this delicious and healthy treat at home.
+In this article, we explore CBD honey’s benefits and explain how to make this delicious treat at home.

 CBD Benefits and Uses

 CBD, or cannabidiol, is one of the best-known chemicals that cannabis plants, including hemp, produce.
 It is a cannabinoid that works by influencing the body’s innate endocannabinoid system.
 By doing so, it has a vast range of impacts on physical and psychological health.
 CBD has antioxidant, anti-inflammatory, and neuroprotective properties.
 It can, therefore, help to ease a variety of ailments.

 CBD has a range of benefits and does not appear to cause adverse reactions, as many pharmaceuticals can.